 Most of us understand how important a joint can be for our ability to move.
 This is especially true if a person has suffered any type of joint injury before.
 It can be quite surprising how such a small part of your body can control such incredible and significant ranges of motion while also causing such problems when damaged.
 Joints, also known as articular surfaces and articulations, are connectors between bones in the body.
 Joints connect the skeletal system and allow it to work as a functionally moving whole.
-They lay the foundation for movement in the area of the body where the joint is located.
+They lay the foundation for gliding joint movement in the area of the body where the joint is located.

 As we said before, we are going to delve deeper into a specific type of joints here below.
 The joint type that we are going to discuss is known as the gliding joint.

 Joints are primarily classified as either structural or functional.
 A joint that is classified as structural is determined by the manner that the bones attach to each other, while a functional joint is determined by the degree and type of gliding joint movement allowed between the articulating bones.
 There are plenty of joints that fall between either type of classification.
 A gliding joint is usually classified as functional.